utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Return multiple objects as an array

-Enter multiple objects' names as an array to get an array of their values.
+The example below returns three objects' key-value pairs as an array.

 ### FQL